 4. Lack of Sitemaps and Robots.txt

 In the robots.txt file, you must put URLs on your site which you do not want to be allowed to index.
 Any sensitive data may be seen If your online store doesn’t have the robots.txt file.
-SEO errors and indexation problems can be expected if the file is not properly written.
+SEO errors and indexation problems can happen if the file is not properly written.

 5. Lack of Security

 SSL is used to encrypt information transferred across the Internet.
-Visitors who feel more protected are more likely to buy something from your online store.
+Visitors, who feel more protected, are more likely to buy something from your online store.